Emmraan/form-validator/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) (if available) or the documentation in `docs/` for guidelines.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) or the documentation in `docs/` for guidelines.

 ---